visgl/hubble.gl/dev-docs/vNext/magic-keyframes-rfc.md

 ## Solution

 The ideal solution is one which can magically animate any change in visual appearance or data query.
-Ultimately, magic keyframes just needs to contain data that an application can reliably translate into a visual appearance and also interpolated between to transition from one keyframe to the next.
+Ultimately, a magic keyframe needs to translate into a fluid visual appearance, which can be interpolated to transition from one keyframe to the next.

 - Keyframe contains state representing appearance.
 - State can be interpolated between to transition animation.